tanishkthomas/Datasets/README.md

-# This Repository consiste of some Datasets
+# This Repository consists of some Datasets